wp-plugins/woocommerce-gift-wrapper/readme.txt

 = Why make more than one type of wrapping? =

 Maybe you want to offer "Winter Holiday" wrapping and "Birthday" wrapping separately, or maybe you have other types of wrapping paper or boxes you use that may incur different prices or shipping rules.
 It's up to you whether or not you make more than one wrapping product.
+You don't have to.

 = How can I style the appearance? =
 I've added CSS tags to every aspect of this form so you can style away.
 If you want to streamline your site and speed page-loading, move the CSS to your style.css file and comment out the line in *woocommerce-gift-wrap.php* that reads: